• Skip to primary navigation

 Another thing I love about this recipe is how simple the ingredients are.
 You’ll need pantry staples like eggs, granulated sugar and baking powder.
 Some things to note:

-• Vanilla bean paste — I like using vanilla bean paste for a slightly more intense vanilla flavor and for those pretty specks of vanilla beans.
-If not available, vanilla extract will work just fine.
+- Vanilla bean paste — I like using vanilla bean paste for a slightly more intense vanilla flavor and for those pretty specks of vanilla beans.
+You can also make it at home!
+Try this vanilla bean paste recipe.
+Don’t worry though, vanilla extract will work just fine.

 As far as tools go, for best results, I highly recommend using a 10×15 inch jelly roll pan.
 Regular sized baking sheets won’t work because the cake will come out too thin.